pranzalkhadka/MultiAgent_Chatbot/README.md

 - **Technical (Code)**: Questions related to software development or coding.
 - **General**: General knowledge or non-technical questions.
 - **Arithmetic**: Basic arithmetic questions or calculations.
+- **Research**: Questions related to research papers.

 ### Features

-- **Question Classification**: The chatbot can identify whether the question is related to programming, general knowledge or arithmetic.
+- **Question Classification**: The chatbot can identify whether the question is related to programming, general knowledge, arithmetic or research papers.
 - **Answering Agent**: Based on the classification, the corresponding agent is invoked to answer the question:
   - Code Agent: Provides step-by-step answers to coding-related questions.
   - General Agent: Provides concise answers to general questions.
   - Arithmetic Agent: Evaluates and answers arithmetic questions.
+  - Research Agent: Provides brief introduction to the queried research paper.

 ### Technology Stack